numediart/TIPAA-SSL/DEPLOYMENT.md

 ```

 For using the new model pipeline, you need to put a trained reducer and frame_classifier in a folder "models/" to be loaded.
 (Drag and drop in VS code works as these models are light)

+If using ONNX quantized model, you also have to drag and drop the corresponding model.

 Or train a pipeline based on a phoneme frames dataset.